-Plus have a look at our reader recommendations for out-of-season campsites.
+Plus have a look our mini campsite guides:

 Old Oaks luxury campsite, Glastonbury

 Richard Hopewell, who won an Omnia hob-top oven for sharing his perfect pitch with us, writes:

 “Our favourite campsite is the Old Oaks site, just outside Glastonbury.
 It is large and flat, pitches are nicely spaced apart, with hedges between and there’s an electricity hook-up to all pitches.

 The showers and toilets are spotless and the hot water is endless.
 The other facilities (dish washing, ironing, laundry) are excellent.
 There’s also a site shop which sells loads of useful stuff – food, guides and camping gear (I once forgot our hook-up cable, and they loaned me one rather than selling it !)

 And it’s for over 18s – no children are allowed to stay.
 Bad if you’re a family, of course, but good if you like peace and quiet!
 Very highly recommended.”

 Kevin Friend writes:”My favourite campsite is Chy Carne in Cornwall.
 It’s a relaxed campsite with fantastic views of the sea.
 Beautiful!

 Ash Farm at Ludgvan near Penzance

 Pamela Hall loves travelling in her beloved Bongo, Bunty, and she’s found a real jewel.